psyked/portfolio-2018/content/posts/putting-our-component-library-on-a-diet/index.md

 After a lot of experimenting with different options and configurations for Webpack, we eventually realised that it was ‘the wrong tool for the job’ when it came to building our bundle of library components.
 As a replacement we picked [rollup.js](https://rollupjs.org/guide/en), which amongst other perks is better at producing library bundles that supports dead code elimination.

 [**rollup.js**
-_Rollup is a module bundler for JavaScript which compiles small pieces of code into something larger and more complex…_rollupjs.org](https://rollupjs.org/guide/en "https://rollupjs.org/guide/en")[](https://rollupjs.org/guide/en)
+\_Rollup is a module bundler for JavaScript which compiles small pieces of code into something larger and more complex…\_rollupjs.org](https://rollupjs.org/guide/en 'https://rollupjs.org/guide/en')[](https://rollupjs.org/guide/en)

 Our consumer applications still use Webpack to package our final React applications, but using rollup.js for our library bundles now means that when Webpack compiles its output, it’s able to tree shake our library code and eliminate the components that aren’t used.